 By the way, he is the New York Times conservative wanting to abolish the Constitution.

-Just side note, is sounding like Michael Moore, only the New York Times would label such a person the the conservative of that particular bastion.
+Just a side note, sounding like Michael Moore, only the New York Times would label such a person the conservative of that particular bastion.

-Anyway, joining us Jeffrey Lord is former associate political director in the Reagan administration, uh author, columnist, and he wrote the book What America Needs, the case for Donald Trump.
+Anyway, joining us, Jeffrey Lord is former associate political director in the Reagan administration, author, columnist, and he wrote the book, What America Needs, The Case for Donald Trump.

-Also Leslie Marshall is with us, host of the Leslie Marshall Show and a Fox News contributor.
+Also, Leslie Marshall is with us, hosted a Leslie Marshall show and a Fox News contributor.

-Um you at least happy with the NRA on bump stocks, Leslie, or do you think the NRA is evil and the second amendment should be abolished?
+Well, are you at least happy with the NRA on bump stocks, Leslie, or do you think the NRA is evil and the Second Amendment should be abolished?

 I love our Constitution, and I love that you have a gun, Sean, and that you have the right to it.

-I have to say I almost fainted because it's certainly a cold day in hell and the NRI and NRA and I agree on something with them backing these new regulations on the rapid fire gun bump stocks.
+I have to say, I almost fainted because it's certainly a cold day in hell when the NRI and NRA and I agree on something with them backing these new regulations on the rapid-fire gun bump stocks.

-And I don't see in the Second Amendment um that the government who has a uh the first job of Donald Trump, any president, is to keep you and I safe, to keep America safe, Americans safe.
+And I don't see in the Second Amendment that the government who has a first job of Donald Trump, any president, is to keep you and I safe, to keep America safe, Americans safe.

 And if we are safer because somebody restricts how many guns you own, they're not taking away your ability to own a gun.

-But if if somebody is stockpiling uh a lot of guns, you what is the purpose of that?
+But if somebody is stockpiling a lot of guns, what is the purpose of that?

-What about people that like to own them and and use them in varying situations?
+What about people that like to own them and use them in varying situations?

 What if it's their sport?